apache/dubbo-website/docs/en-us/developers/user-guide/faq_dev.md

 * 2.6.x: requires Java 1.6, minor feature & bugfix branch, GA, production ready.

-* 2.5.x: requires Java 1.6, maintenance branch, only accept security vulnerability and critical bugfix, expected to be EOL soon.
+* 2.5.x: requires Java 1.6, maintenance branch, only accept security vulnerability and critical bugfix, the support will end on 2019-6-15, please upgrade to 2.6.x as soon as possible.

 check [this](https://github.com/apache/incubator-dubbo/issues/1208) for detailed version management plan.